-- a. any two-family or multi-family dwelling; - b. any lot that contains one (1) or more principal commercial use(s) either on the parcel or in any structure located on such lot; or - c. any lot that does not have a single-family dwelling as its principal use

-4. Only one (1) Accessory Dwelling Unit is allowed per lot, and only on a lot on which the CEO has determined the primary use to be a single-family dwelling.

-5. The minimum square footage of finished living area for Accessory Dwelling Units is onehundred-and-ninety (190) square feet.

-6. The maximum footprint for any Accessory Dwelling Unit is seven-hundred-fifty (750) square feet and shall not exceed the footprint of the primary dwelling unit.
+- a. any two-family or multi-family dwelling; - b. any lot that contains one (1) or more principal commercial use(s) either on the parcel or in any structure located on such lot; or - c. any lot that does not have a single-family dwelling as its principal use - 4.
+Only one (1) Accessory Dwelling Unit is allowed per lot, and only on a lot on which the CEO has determined the primary use to be a single-family dwelling. - 5.
+The minimum square footage of finished living area for Accessory Dwelling Units is onehundred-and-ninety (190) square feet. - 6.
+The maximum footprint for any Accessory Dwelling Unit is seven-hundred-fifty (750) square feet and shall not exceed the footprint of the primary dwelling unit.
 If the footprint of the primary dwelling is 750 sf or less, the maximum footprint of the Accessory Dwelling Unit shall not exceed 90% of the primary dwelling's footprint.
-The Zoning Board of Appeals shall not have the authority to increase this footprint by variance or otherwise.

-7. Although an existing single-family dwelling may be expanded or utilized for the purposes of creating an Accessory Dwelling Unit, no portion of an Accessory Dwelling Unit shall be located within minimum lot line setbacks, including non-conforming structures of record.

-- 8. Accessory Dwelling Units must comply with applicable building and fire safety codes. - 9.
+The Zoning Board of Appeals shall not have the authority to increase this footprint by variance or otherwise. - 7.
+Although an existing single-family dwelling may be expanded or utilized for the purposes of creating an Accessory Dwelling Unit, no portion of an Accessory Dwelling Unit shall be located within minimum lot line setbacks, including non-conforming structures of record. - 8.
+Accessory Dwelling Units must comply with applicable building and fire safety codes. - 9.
 Accessory dwelling units must have shared common utilities, such as water and wastewater disposal, with the single-family dwelling, except as required by applicable codes. - 10.
-Accessory Dwelling Units must be allowed on a lot regardless of whether the lot conforms to current dimensional requirements as established in this ordinance.
-Any new structure constructed on the lot to be an Accessory Dwelling Unit must meet the current applicable dimensional requirements for a structure. - 11.
+One Accessory Dwelling Unit must be allowed on any lot where a single-family dwelling is the principal structure.
+In the event that one (1) Accessory Dwelling Unit has been duly permitted and constructed on a lot utilizing this exemption from zoning density requirements for minimum area per dwelling unit, as established in Table 402.5.4.A, any additional dwelling unit, including any Accessory Dwelling Units, must comply with all dimensional standards established in Tables 402.5.4 A and B. - 11.
 An Accessory Dwelling Unit shall be permitted only as one (1) floor of living space, such as a one-story structure or a single floor above a garage. - 12.
 Accessory Dwelling Units are intended to be accessed via the existing driveway and curb cut for the principal single-family dwelling, and must meet the standards established in the Street Ordinance, Chapter 400. - 13.
-An accessory dwelling unit shall not be considered a separate dwelling unit when calculating lot area per dwelling unit for this Ordinance. - B. Ownership Standards:
+An accessory dwelling unit shall not be considered a separate dwelling unit when calculating lot area per dwelling unit for this Ordinance. - 14.
+In accordance with Section 6 30-A M.R.S.A. §4364-B, an Accessory Dwelling Unit is not required to provide any additional parking requirements beyond the minimum number of offstreet parking spaces established in Table 3 of Article 10 for the single-family dwelling unit located on the same lot as the Accessory Dwelling Unit.

+B. Ownership Standards:
-1. Ownership of the existing single-family dwelling and the Accessory Dwelling Unit must be held by the same person(s).

-2. Either the existing single-family dwelling or the Accessory Dwelling Unit must be owneroccupied.
+- 1. Ownership of the existing single-family dwelling and the Accessory Dwelling Unit must be held by the same person(s). - 2.
+Either the existing single-family dwelling or the Accessory Dwelling Unit must be owneroccupied.
 "Owner-occupied" means that either the existing single-family dwelling or the Accessory Dwelling Unit must be occupied by a person(s) who has a legal ownership and bears risk of decline in value of the property and who receives any payment from the lease or rental of the property.